kgiszczak/shale/README.md

 ### Additional options

-You can control what attributes to render and parse by using `only: []` and `except: []` parameters.
+You can control which attributes to render and parse by using `only: []` and `except: []` parameters.

 ```ruby